peterdhansen/dnd-age-of-dragons/Chapter 6.md

 - Elemental beams come out of soldiers
 - After retreating and determining the membrane holds back lots of steam, we break down the door on the opposite side of the room and continue
 - hallway spirals downwards, more decorated
-- Reminds Osym of Mythdrannor
+- Reminds Osim of Mythdrannor
 - Yord recognizes specific symbol (alchemist element of disease)
 - 3 alchemist fire elements attack (wreathed in water?)
 ### Short rest